The Intex inflatable hot tub is one of the most popular inflatable spas around at the moment. But does that mean it’s the best?

 How Big Is It Really?

-Although billed as a 4-person hot tub, if you all use it at the same time, then you will be touching each other as there is not a lot of personal space.
+Although built as a 4-person hot tub, if you all use it at the same time, then you will be touching each other as there is not a lot of personal space.

 It has an internal diameter of 57 inches and an external one of 77 inches with a depth of 28 inches.
 It can hold 210 gallons of water so will be pretty heavy when full.